Regnum771/Multi-camera-Multi-object-tracking-with-DeepSORT-and-tracklets-association/README.md

-**Multi-camera Human Tracking with DeepSORT & Tracklet association**
+###Multi-camera Human Tracking with DeepSORT & Tracklet association

 ## **Description**

+This project tracks human movement across two camera.
+It is a naive implementation of Multi-camera Multi-object Tracking problem using [this paper](www.sciencedirect.com/science/article/pii/S0925231223006811) as a reference.

-This project implements a **multi-camera human detection and tracking system** with global identity assignment.
-It detects humans using YOLOv8, tracks them within each camera using DeepSORT tracklets, and performs **cross-camera re-identification (ReID)** to maintain consistent global IDs.
+It detects humans using YOLOv8, tracks them within each camera using DeepSORT tracklets, and performs cross-camera re-identification (ReID) to maintain consistent global IDs.
 ---

 ## **Installation**